 CBD is one of dozens of non-psychoactive cannabinoids naturally found within the plant.
 CBD is one of the main cannabinoids and responsible for up to 40% of the hemp plant.
 Studies have shown cannabinoids to have significant benefits which are proving to be hugely beneficial towards our well being and completely non addictive.

 One of the most well-known cannabinoids is tetrahydrocannabinol (THC).
 THC is the only psychoactive cannabinoid and produces the various effects most users would associate with being ‘high’.
 THC is illegal in the UK.

 Some other cannabinoids include Cannabigerol (CBG), Cannabichromene (CBC), Cannabinol (CBN) and Cannabidiolic Acid (CBDA) to name a few.

-The chemical compounds that interact with the ECS support – memory, mood, brain reward systems, and energy balance.
-The ECS system has also been found to be beneficial in combating depression, anxiety, increasing appetite, and create feelings of well-being.
+The chemical compounds that interact with the ECS support are memory, mood, brain reward systems, and energy balance.
+The ECS system has also been found to be beneficial in combating depression, anxiety, increasing appetite and creating feelings of well-being.

 For more in-depth information please see Endocannabinoid system below

 The Endocannabinoid System (ECS) refers to a collection of cell receptors and corresponding molecules located throughout the body – in the brain, organs, connective tissues, glands and immune cells.
 Though it performs different tasks in each tissue, its goal is always homeostasis or optimal balance within the body.

 The endocannabinoid system is made up of three mechanisms: